jimdesai/Music-streaming-industry-analysis/Readme.md

 ## Data extraction & transformation

-Through the use Spotify web API and python, the following code performed the web scraping method for data extraction:
+Through the use Spotify web API and python, the following code was performed for the web scraping method of data extraction:

       -  ```python
          #Process the data